 top of page

-MAIDSTONE LITFEST CHILDREN’S WRITING COMPETITION
+MAIDSTONE LITFEST YOUNG AUTHORS COMPETITION

 TERMS AND CONDITIONS